Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Experimental Results

-\textbf{Verification of \cref{th:std,th:adv,th:tradeoff}.} We evaluated normally and adversarially pretrained single-layer transformers on $\Dtr$, $\Dte$, MNIST~\cite{MNIST}, Fashion-MNIST~\cite{FMNIST}, and CIFAR-10~\cite{CIFAR10}.
+\textbf{Verification of \cref{th:std,th:adv,th:tradeoff}.} We evaluated the standardly and adversarially pretrained single-layer linear transformers with the theoretically predicted parameters~(i.e., the parameters in the standard regime and adversarial regime in \cref{th:pretraining}) on $\Dtr$, $\Dte$, MNIST~\citep{MNIST}, Fashion-MNIST~\citep{FMNIST}, and CIFAR-10~\citep{CIFAR10}.
 These results are provided in \cref{tab:acc}.
-They suggest that the standard transformers achieve high clean accuracy but suffer severe degradation under adversarial attacks, consistent with \cref{th:std}.
-In contrast, the adversarially pretrained transformers maintain high robustness, supporting \cref{th:adv}, while their clean accuracy is lower, aligning with the accuracy--robustness trade-off described in \cref{th:tradeoff}.
+The results suggest that the standard models achieve high clean accuracy but suffer severe degradation under adversarial attacks, consistent with \cref{th:std}.
+In contrast, the adversarially pretrained models maintain high robustness, supporting \cref{th:adv}, while their clean accuracy is lower, aligning with the accuracy--robustness trade-off described in \cref{th:tradeoff}.